-Jellyfish seem to blend in to their environment, undulating gently with the ocean's currents, and with good reason: Their bodies are made up of as much as 98 percent water!
+Jellyfish seem to blend in with their environment, undulating gently with the ocean's currents, and with good reason: Their bodies are made up of as much as 98 percent water, says How Stuff Works.
 When they wash ashore, they can disappear after just a few hours as their bodies evaporate into the air.
 They have a rudimentary nervous system, a loose network of nerves located in the epidermis called a "nerve net," but no brain.
 They also don't have a heart; their gelatinous bodies are so thin that they can be oxygenated solely by diffusion.

 But some have eyes ...

-Despite their simplistic body design, some jellyfish do still have the ability to see.
+Despite their simplistic body design, some jellyfish have the ability to see.
 In fact, for a few species their vision can be surprisingly complex.
 For instance, the box jellyfish has 24 "eyes," two of which are actually capable of seeing in color.
-It is also believed this animal's complicated array of visual sensors make it one of the few creatures in the world to have a full 360-degree view of its environment.
+It's also believed this animal's complicated array of visual sensors make it one of the few creatures in the world to have a full 360-degree view of its environment.

 Some might be immortal.

 At least one unique species of jellyfish, Turritopsis nutricula, may never actually die.
-When threatened, this species is capable of undergoing "cellular transdifferentiation," a process whereby the organism's cells can essentially become new again.
+When threatened, this species is capable of undergoing "cellular transdifferentiation," a process whereby the organism's cells essentially become new again.
 In other words, this jellyfish has a built-in fountain of youth.
-It is theoretically immortal!
+It's theoretically immortal!

 They poop where they eat.

 It might not sound very appetizing, but jellyfish have no need for separate orifices for eating and pooping.
-They have one orifice that does the job of both the mouth and the anus.
+They have one orifice that does the job of both the mouth and the anus, according to How Stuff Works.
 Yuck!
 But that's also beautiful in a minimalist sort of way.